sdv-dev/RDT/CONTRIBUTING.rst

 1. ``fit``: Used to store and learn any values from the input data that might be useful for the transformer.
 2. ``transform``: Used to transform the input data into completely numeric data.
+This method should not modify the internal state of the Transformer instance.
 3. ``reverse_transform``: Used to convert data that is completely numeric back into the format of the fitted data.
+This method should not modify the internal state of the Transformer instance.

+Each transformer class should be placed inside the ``rdt/transformers`` folder, in a module file named after the data type that the transformer operates on.
+For example, if you are writing a transformer that works with ``categorical`` data, your transformer should be placed inside the ``rdt/transformers/categorical.py`` module.

 Common Performance Pitfalls
 """""""""""""""""""""""""""
-It is important to try and keep the performance of these transformers as efficient as possible.
+It is important to try to keep the performance of these transformers as efficient as possible.
 Below are some tips and common pitfalls to avoid when developing your transformer, so as to optimize performance.